IBM/microprobe/doc/source/tools_mp_seqtune.rst

   completelly random.
 If set to a value > 0, the memory access stream is random within the specified range.
-* 1:0 : No added temporaral locality since last 1 memory access will be repeated 0 time before moving to next memory address.
+* 1:0 : No added temporaral locality since last 1 memory access will be repeated 0 times before moving to next memory address.

 .. note::